Updated January 2020

 In principle, at least, it is permissible for an employer to incorporate an express clause which provides for the employee to receive a reduced level of remuneration during any period of garden leave.
 Whilst this may appear superficially attractive, the existence of such a clause may have an adverse impact on the way that court exercises its discretion in deciding whether or not to grant an injunction in support of garden leave.
 This is particularly so where most or all of the employee’s remuneration is commission based.

-It is, however, permissible, for an employer to include a term in an employment contract which provides that any outstanding holiday as at the date of commencement of garden leave is deemed to be taken during that garden leave period.
+It is, however, permissible, for an employer to include a term in an employment contract which provides that any outstanding holiday is deemed to be taken during that garden leave period.

 Enforcing Garden Leave Through the Courts?